bxabi/movies-of/README.md

 It is written using Revel, a high-productivity web framework for the [Go language](http://www.golang.org/).

-### To use this, you have to get an API key from [The Movie Database](https://themoviedb.org), and save it in the app/apikey file.
+### To use this, you have to get an API key from [The Movie Database](https://themoviedb.org), and save it in a file called 'apiKey' in the movies-of folder.

+### Install Revel:

+    go get github.com/revel/revel
+    go get github.com/revel/cmd/revel

 ### Start the web server: